Hungary's Orban warns of 'democracy crisis' in Europe over migrant quotas

 As Germany prepares to take in most of a million or so migrants by the end this year, Chancellor Angela Merkel's push for a permanent relocation mechanism setting binding national quotas has met fierce resistance, notably from smaller, less affluent eastern states like Hungary in the 28-nation EU.

-"Who authorized Europe's leaders, or some of its leaders, to conduct this kind of policy?
+"Who authorised Europe's leaders, or some of its leaders, to conduct this kind of policy?
 This is a democratic continent," Orban told Hungarian public radio in an interview.

 "When and who voted for admitting millions of people who entered illegally, and distributing them among EU member states?
 What's happening lacks democratic foundations."